Documentation / Administrator Guide / Configuration / Advanced Settings

 While publishing the static version of your WordPress site, a copy of your dynamic WordPress site is crawled and converted into static files.
 These files will be stored within the work directory.
 Also depending on the Staatic features and deployment method you are using, other temporary files will be stored here.

-By default the Work Directory is set to a sub directory of wp-uploads.
-Depending on filesystem permissions another directory may need to be chosen.
+By default the Work Directory is set to a sub directory of the WordPress uploads

 Network